 The Cloud Web Security Connector supports basic authentication and NTLM.
-You can also bypass authentication for certain destinations.

-In Cloud Connector mode, using an Active Directory realm, you can identify transaction requests as originating from specific machines.
+You can bypass authentication for certain destinations.
+In this mode, using an Active Directory realm, you can identify transaction requests originating from specific machines.
 The Machine ID service is not available in standard mode.

-With two exceptions, Authentication works the same throughout the Web Security Appliance, whether in standard configuration or Cloud Connector configuration.
+Authentication works the same, whether in standard configuration or Cloud Connector configuration.

 Exceptions: